mattermost/mattermost-developer-documentation/site/content/integrate/apps/using-third-party-api/hello-oauth2/_index.md

 ---
-title: "Hello Oauth2 Example"
+title: "Oauth2"
-heading: "Hello Oauth2 Example"
+heading: "Hello, Oauth2!"
 description: "In this example, the http will connect via oauth2"
 weight: 90
 ---

-### Hello, Oauth2!

 This is an example of an HTTP app ([source](https://github.com/mattermost/mattermost-plugin-apps/tree/master/examples/go/hello-oauth2)), written in Go and runnable on http://localhost:8080.